DazzleProj/.github/profile/README.md

 - **AI Integration** - Modern AI-assisted workflows for productivity
 - **Automation** - Script complex tasks with reliable, tested tools

-**Organized as five GitHub organizations** (DazzleProj, DazzleLib, DazzleTools, DazzleNodes, DazzleAI) - similar to how the Linux project coordinates the kernel, libraries, utilities, and applications under one umbrella.
+**Organized as five GitHub organizations** (DazzleProj, DazzleLib, DazzleTools, DazzleNodes, DazzleML) - similar to how the Linux project coordinates the kernel, libraries, utilities, and applications under one umbrella.

 ### Who is Dazzle For?